TickTeam/guide-tt/ticktick_web_app/how_to_comment_on_a_task.md

 “Comment” is always used to add extra remarks to a task.

 Within a shared list, all shared members can comment on any tasks to realize real chat & communication.
-If you want to @ or reply a member in a shared list, you can type “@” to select a member or click the icon to reply someone directly.
+If you want to @reply a member in a shared list, you can type “@” to select a member or click the icon to reply someone directly.

 ![](../images/webcomment1.png)